ONSdigital/sbr-ui/README.md

 - install the `geckodriver` used by Selenium: `brew install geckodriver`
 - run `sbr-ui`, making sure to pass in `USE_FAKE_DATA=True`

+If you want to run the Selenium tests in headless mode, pass in `SELENIUM_HEADLESS=True`.

 ## Dependencies

 * [flask-login](http://flask-login.readthedocs.io/en/latest/)